 Your child's school is required by law to determine measures to encourage and promote good behaviour and prevent all forms of bullying.
 Headteachers also have powers to respond to bullying outside of school premises.
-If you have concerns with the way you child's school handles bullying, it might be helpful to refer to government guidance about bullying: click to view for England, Wales or Northern Ireland.
+If you have concerns with the way you child's school handles bullying, it might be helpful to refer to government guidance about bullying.
+Click to view the suite of guidance for children and young people, parents, schools and local authorities in Wales.

 Most of the time schools are willing and able to manage concerns about bullying but sometimes children and their parents and carers feel that the school are not listening and that they need to take further action.
 See our website page about making a complaint about bullying